isgo-golgo13/scylla-cluster-sync-rs/README.md

 ## The Dual-Write Proxy Service Architecture (Alternate No-GKE, No-EKS)

-The following alternative architecture shows the
+The following graphic shows the architectual workflow of the `Dual-Write Proxy` service deployed directly to VMs (source VM on GCP and sink/target VM on AWS) without Kubernetes.